|

 If the client receives Social Security benefits for a child who is not in the home and uses those funds to meet the needs of the AU, count the amount received as income to the AU.
 If those funds are sent to the child or to the caretaker/relative of the child, only count the amount kept by the client.

-Exception: Derivative benefits from Social Security such as; survivors, disability, retirement, or other government programs paid to or on behalf of an MFG child based on the absent parent’s disability or retirement are exempt as income in the eligibility and grant computation.
+Exception: Derivative benefits from Social Security, such as survivors, disability, retirement, or other government programs paid to or on behalf of a Maximum Family Grant (MFG) child based on the absent parent’s disability or retirement, are exempt as income in the eligibility and grant computation.

 Verification